simmsb/tyrfing/README.md

 The UI is implemented using async rust, which makes adding new modes of operation fairly trivial.

-The UI is (read: will be) inspired by the [Andúril](https://github.com/ToyKeeper/anduril) firmware
+The UI and features are inspired by the [Andúril](https://github.com/ToyKeeper/anduril) firmware

 ## Thanks